Automatic Term Mapping (continued): Journals

 - International Standard Serial Numbers (ISSN)

-When searching by journal title, you must use the FULL journal title (the journal of cell biology).
+When searching by journal title (rather than by title abbreviation or ISSN), you must use the FULL journal title (the journal of cell biology).
 If you enter only a partial title (cell biology), you will not retrieve all citations from that journal.

 Consider using the Single Citation Matcher or the Search Builder feature of Advanced Search to find journal titles if you are not sure of the complete title or if the title might be confused with subject terms.